apache/openwhisk-cli/README.md

 #### Using your own local Gradle to build

 Alternatively, you can choose to [Install Gradle](https://gradle.org/install/) and use it instead of the project's Gradle Wrapper.
 If so, you would use the `gradle` command instead of `gradlew`.
-If you do elect to use your own Gradle, verify its version is `6.6` or higher:
+If you do elect to use your own Gradle, verify it's version is `6.6` or higher:

 ```sh
 gradle -version